 For anyone serious about writing, Grammarly helps in keeping your document clean and error-free.

-Moreover, if you are not an expert author, Grammarly can help you in forming better sentences too.
-The premium version is well-worth for that purpose.
+Moreover, if you are not an expert writer, Grammarly can assist you in forming better sentences.
+The premium version is highly helpful in finding wordy sentences and other bad writing practices.
 It also helps to enhance your knowledge of English Grammar and usage styles.

 However, remember not to follow all the suggestions put forward by Grammarly blindly.
-Sometimes it can be wrong.
+Sometimes it can be wrong too.
 So, if you have no idea of English Grammar, it will be better to invest some time in improving your writing skills.

 In my opinion, Grammarly is most useful for authors like me who fall in the middle of the spectrum between experts and novices.

 Remember that it is still a computer program that cannot replace human knowledge.
-So, always spend some time to proofread manually and try to improve your writing skills.
+So, always spend some time proofreading manually and try to improve your writing skills.
 On top of that, consider Grammarly as an intelligent technology that can make writing less painful and more efficient.

 So, what is your thought?
 Have you tried Grammarly?
 Discuss it in the comments.